The Psychology Advisors are available to help you with a variety of needs including:

 A. Students need to submit an application for graduation at the beginning of their final semester.
 Refer to the Graduation Services website for instructions and deadlines.

 Q. How many electives do I need to graduate?

 A. The number of electives needed for graduation is different for each student depending upon factors such as how much foreign language took prior to being admitted, if you are pursuing a minor, etc. A total of 120 hours are required to graduate and include ACE requirements, College of Arts and Sciences Distribution Requirements, psychology major requirements and second major and/or minor requirements.
 Electives are courses that only count toward total credit hours for graduation, but they do not fulfill any other specific degree requirement.
-Schedule an appointment with your advisor to calculate how many electives you need to graduate.
+Schedule an appointment via MyPlan (instructions) with your advisor to calculate how many electives you need to graduate.

 Q. What is my Catalog Year?